viky-ai/website/doc/guides/getting-started/index.md

 ## Purpose

-This guide will assist you in the creation of your first project into viky.ai.
+This guide will assist you in the creation of your first project in viky.ai.

 We will guide you to create your first agent to structure information from contents and to retrieve relevant information in these contents by interacting with your data in natural language.

-The use case to start on the platform is very simple and will demonstrate the different viky.ai's capabilities:
+We will demonstrate different capabilities of viky.ai through a very simple use case:

-- You have some contents where you want to retrieve the postal address, to create some metadata for instance to classify the information.
+- You have some contents where you want to retrieve the postal address to create some metadata for instance to classify the information.
 - Furthermore, you have customers who want to query these contents by searching with a postal address.
 Queries should be in natural language to facilitate the interactions.

 In practice, you will create an agent allowing you to send a text to the [viky.ai Agents API](../../api/agents/) and it will extract the French postal addresses in a structured way.